 Although you may sometimes need medication for migraine pain relief, drugs can have undesirable side effects and often don't address underlying problems.
 Let's look at some self-care tips for migraine prevention and relief.

 The first step is to consult your healthcare provider to know for sure your headaches are migraines.
 Severe pain doesn't always indicate a migraine.
-Also, you want to be sure you don't have another, more serious, underlying medical condition.
+Also, you want to know you don't have another serious underlying medical condition.

 Common symptoms of a migraine headache are: